fluid-project/personal-data-server/docs/Workflow.md

          will receive the response from Google (same value as step 2i)
       * `grant_type` which must be set to `authorization_code`
-   7. Google responds at the previously specified redirect uri with the Access Token
+   7. Google responds at the previously specified redirect uri with the Access Token.
       * The `access_token` can be used by the Personal Data Server to access the Google API
 3. Authenticate and Authorize UIO
-   1. The Personal Data Server generates a time-limited session key that is associated with the authenticated Resource Owner.
+   1. The Personal Data Server generates a time-limited `loginToken` that is associated with the authenticated Resource Owner.
-   2. The Personal Data Server responds to the `/authenticate` request sending the session key to the Edge Proxy
+   2. The Personal Data Server saves the mapping between the `loginToken` and the external website URL into the database for future verifications.
-   3. The Edge Proxy responds to UIO's `/login/google` request, passing back the session key
+   3. The Personal Data Server redirects to the external website URL, passing back the `loginToken` as a cookie in the response header.
 4. Making Authorized Requests to the Personal Data Server
    1. UIO make a local request to the Personal Data Server handled by the Edge Proxy, passing the `loginToken` in the `Authorization` header.
-   2. The Edge Proxy redirects this request to a Personal Data Server end point
+   2. The Edge Proxy redirects this request to a Personal Data Server end point.
    3. The Personal Data Server validates the `loginToken` authorization.
-   4. The Personal Data Server responds to the Edge Proxy
+   4. The Personal Data Server responds to the Edge Proxy.
-   5. The Edge Proxy responds to UIO
+   5. The Edge Proxy responds to UIO.

 ## UIO and Edge Proxy Details